Skip to main content

 Automated Removal of Phospholipids from Membrane Proteins

-NIST researchers have developed a new, automated approach to study the structural dynamics of membrane proteins, the most common targets for pharmaceuticals.
-The new method involves isolation of proteins from their phospholipid bilayer using a scheme that is compatible with robotic handling.
+NIST researchers developed an automated approach to study the structural dynamics of membrane proteins, the most common targets for pharmaceuticals.
+The method involves isolation of proteins from their phospholipid bilayer using a scheme that is compatible with robotic handling.
 The key development was the introduction of ZrO2 microbeads, which strongly coordinate with the membrane phospholipids, and then removal of microbead-coordinated phospholipids by inline nanofilters.
 The protein is thus freed from phospholipids, which interfere with analysis by LC-MS.

 Phospholipid removal workflow